ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

 1. What method will you use to remind yourselves of meetings (a shared calendar?)
-    Text and during class
+    The meeting leader will send out text reminders to the group chat.
 2. How will your team go about changing or adding meeting times?
-    We will take whats on this page as a base and add any details or exceptions in text
+    We will take what's on this page as a base and add any details or exceptions in text.
 3. What's the preferred format for meetings (face-to-face or virtually)?
     We will attempt face-to-face
 4. Are there any other procedures that your team feels are necessary?